Yuyi-Lin-Data-Analyst/ESG-Sustainibility-Dashboard-/README.md

 ## North Star Metric

-Total Carbon Emission Compared to Same Month Last Year: -15.25%
+Total Carbon Emission Compared to Same Month Last Year
 > This metric indicates the overall progress in emission reduction year-over-year, which is the primary goal for the client.

 <br />